billkarsh/SpikeGLX/Markdown/SystemRequirements_PXI.md

 attractively priced and well made, but the PXI-6133 didn't work with this chassis right out of the box.
 That's because the routing of signals from one internal terminal to another over the chassis backplane is very slightly different.
-We got this to work fine, but it required some code rewrites to make it work.
-If you own or want to purchase other NI modules besides the 6133, then you might face some snags with this chassis.
-You should try to test it first.
+We adapted SpikeGLX to work around this and it seems fine now with all of the NI cards mentioned here.

 #### PXI Controllers